 The term “Real Hip-Hop”, to me, is a slap in the face to Hip-Hop music and culture itself.
 Think about it for a second.
 When Hip-Hop first came to fruition, what was the sound and the target audience?
 The sound was disco music – the fad at the time and the audience were the people who frequented these discos and dance clubs.
 Hip-Hop started as dance music, but surely you would call Melle Mel and Busy Bee “Real Hip-Hop”, after all, they are the originators of it, right?

 Now think to yourself, if you will, of the popular music out today.
 What’s the sound?
 Right now, Techno Dance-Pop is the fad (just like Disco was the fad back in the 70s).
 Who’s the audience?
 Mainstream, middle-class America is the audience which is composed of mostly Caucasian (just like it was 35 years ago).
 So tell me, what is the difference between Flo-Rida rapping about Apple Bottom Jeans in the club versus Big Bank Hank (of the Sugarhill Gang) rapping about his Lincoln Continental and his color TV (the “swag” of those days)?

 Think to yourself.
 What did 2Pac rap about?

-Yes, 2Pac was a very self-aware rapper, even conscious at times but he also has violent, womanizing songs laced with vulgarity.
+Yes, 2Pac was a very self-aware rapper, even conscious at times but he also has violent, womanizing lyrics laced with vulgarity.